Is the End-of-the-year-Appeal Important?

 3) Present a current problem and your organization’s solution that could be executed with financial support.

-4) Present your offer to the donor (donate at ______level by this date________) with the benefits (we will add your name to the donor wall, you will get a free mug in the mail, your donation will be matched…) as the Call to Action.
-Be Specific with exactly what and how you want the donor to do it in last couple of lines with a deadline.
-The Call to Action needs to have a sense of urgency around responding right away.
-E.g.: The match will not last after Dec.
-15th for example….
+4) Present your offer to the donor (donate at ______ level by ________) with the benefits (we will add your name to the donor wall, you will get a free mug in the mail, your donation will be matched…) as the call to action.
+In the last couple of lines, include a deadline and be specific with exactly what and how you want the donor to act.
+The Call to Action needs to have a sense of urgency around responding right away (The match will not last after Dec.
+15th).

 5) Always use a POST SCRIPT with an emotional message.

-How do you create an emotional, simple succinct piece that pulls at the heart- strings?
+How do you create an emotional, simple, and succinct piece that pulls at the heartstrings?

-The letter should be donor-centered and personal– use words like “you” often, speaking directly to the reader to engage them and it should explain to them how their past support has helped your organization achieve some hurdles if appropriate.
-The letter should speak to their hearts not their brains.
+The letter should be donor-centered and personal.
+Use words like “you” often to speak directly to the reader and engage them.
+It should also explain how their past support has helped your organization overcome some hurdles if appropriate.
+The letter should speak to their hearts, and not their brains.
 If people read nothing else, they almost always will read the opening line and the P.S.
-It should not look or read like a form letter but more like a personal letter you are writing to each individual you are writing to.
+It should not look or read like a formal letter but more like a personal letter.

 Add pictures of people, preferably tight shots that show faces.
 Use headlines and underlines to draw attention to sections of content and include plenty of white space.